akiyamaSM/chibi/README.md

 # Katana ORM
-The Kolores framework is using its simple Katana ORM, simple and easy to use, you don't have to make a lot of effor to handle your Models. for the time being it supports:
+The Chibi framework is using its simple Katana ORM, simple and easy to use, you don't have to make a lot of effor to handle your Models. for the time being it supports:

 - Model::find($id); // get the model or null
 - Model::findOrFail($id); // get the model or ModelNotFoundException is thrown